Funded by State Judicial Branch and Superior Court of Alameda County

 December 8, 2009: The County of Alameda recertified the EIR and certified an addendum to the EIR which included the courthouse project and an updated Mitigated Monitoring and Reporting Program.

 July 22, 2010: The Judicial Council, as a Responsible Agency, filed a Notice of Determination, approving the project and adopting the existing EIR, thereby completing the CEQA process.

 Trouble viewing this gallery?
 Troubleshooting tipsOr view on

 Procurement is being managed by the Alameda County General Services Agency

 Swinerton Management & Consulting

 Alameda County General Services Agency is managing procurement for this project.

 What is the current status of the project?

-The new East County Hall of Justice in Dublin is currently in the construction phase, with an expected construction completion date in third quarter 2017.
+The new East County Hall of Justice in Dublin is currently in the construction phase, with an expected construction completion date in fourth quarter FY 2016-2017.
 This schedule is subject to change.

 Why does East Alameda County need a new hall of justice?